svetosllavag/smart-watering-pot/README.md

 I’ve always had a passion for plants, gardening, and cooking.
 Combining these hobbies with my studies as a mechatronics student led me to create a **self-watering pot** prototype.
 The goal is to automate watering for fresh herbs — and maybe even yellow pear tomatoes (which I’m growing from seeds!).

-This project focuses on developing a simple, functional prototype using basic electronics.
+This project focuses on developing a simple, functional prototype using basic electronics (including Arduino, sensors to detect soil moisture and water levels, and an automated water pump system.

 Future goals include making the system **eco-friendly** and adding **artificial sunlight** features.

 ---